ets-labs/python-dependency-injector/docs/examples/movie_lister.rst

 While original Martin's MovieLister example was a bit modified here, it makes sense to provide some description.
-So, the idea of this example is to create ``movies`` library that can be configurable to work with different movie databases (csv, sqlite) and provide 2 main features:
+So, the idea of this example is to create ``movies`` library that can be configured to work with different movie databases (csv, sqlite, etc...) and provide 2 main features:

 1. List all movies that were directed by certain person.
 2. List all movies that were released in certain year.

-Also this example contains 3 mini applications that are based on ``movies`` library :
+Also this example contains 3 mini applications that are based on ``movies``
+library:

 1. ``app_csv.py`` - list movies by certain criteria from csv file database.
 2. ``app_db.py`` - list movies by certain criteria from sqlite database.